 (k) Mammoth may subcontract the performance of all or any part of Mammoth's obligations under this agreement.

 (l) A right under this agreement may only be waived in writing signed by the party granting the waiver, and is effective only to the extent specifically set out in the waiver.

 (m) Without limiting any other remedies available to Mammoth, if the Customer fails to pay any amount payable under this agreement, the Customer must pay Interest on that amount.

-(n) The Customer must comply with all applicable laws in connection with receipt of the VPS Services.
+(n) The Customer must comply with all applicable laws in connection with receipt of the Hosting Services.

 (o) Mammoth may give notice to the Customer under this agreement by email to any email address notified by the Customer at or after the time this agreement is entered into.